 Students interested in consideration for the Center for Quality Communities scholarship must be:

-The next scholarship nomination round will open in the fall of 2024.
+The 2025 scholarship application period is now closed.
+The next scholarship application round will open in the fall of 2025.

 All of Washington’s 281 cities and towns can recruit scholarship applicants.
-Each jurisdiction can nominate one first-time applicant and one returning applicant to the Center for Quality Communities.
+Each jurisdiction can nominate one first-time applicant to the Center for Quality Communities.

 Cities and towns are important partners in the selection process.
 Each city/town can decide how it wants to select a local nominee.
 You can make it competitive and open to the community at large.
 You can recruit from active city volunteers or solicit applications from your local schools.
 You can limit your recruitment to city residents only.
 It's your choice.